JaenalLeeGenMao/mockup_mola/qa_release_notes.md

 Improvement:
 * Replace POST method to GET.
 For speed up in matches playlists with a set of query string (Aang)

+V1.5.0 + **1882**

+Bug Fixes:
+* Open a new tab if click on the home banner and the redirect link is an external link both for desktop and mobile (Elkana)
+* Fix error class on home onboarding (user journey) for desktop only (Elkana)